dengking/programming-language/docs/C-family-language/C-and-C++/From-source-code-to-exec/Link/Linkage/Internal-Linkage-and-External-Linkage-in-C.md

 Now, the linker comes to `extern int y` and tries to find any definition of `y` within the translation unit.
 It looks through every file in the translation unit to find definition of `y`.
 If it does not find any definition, a linker error will be thrown.
 In our program, we have given the definition outside `main()`, which has already been compiled for us.
 Thus, the linker finds that definition and updates `y`.

-This article is contributed by [**simran dhamija**](https://auth.geeksforgeeks.org/profile.php?user=simran).
-If you like GeeksforGeeks and would like to contribute, you can also write an article using [contribute.geeksforgeeks.org](http://www.contribute.geeksforgeeks.org/) or mail your article to contribute@geeksforgeeks.org.
-See your article appearing on the GeeksforGeeks main page and help other Geeks.

-Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.